 The characters who are exclusive to the second season are Kimiko Glenn as Nikki, a waitress at the grill, Jimmy Tatro as Bodhi, who is Eddie’s friend and someone that Vivian lustfully desires, and most importantly Dan Beirne as Tommy, who is engaged to Nikki.
 He also happens to be the manager of Emmy Lou’s Grill and the caretaker of Barefeet Retreat, which is his mother’s beach house.

 There are several other recurring characters who help set up the atmosphere around these rentals and assure the audiences that they are in for a fun time.
-Hopefully, in the upcoming season, we will see some of these characters return, but there will invariably be new faces if the show’s setting changes location to a different rental cottage once again.

 The Guest Book Plot: What is it about?